 - Enjoy baby bonding time: apply for disability benefits after childbirth

 - Safeguard your job: learn about NY parental leave laws

-NY Short Term Disability: Pregnancy, Maternity Leave
+NY Short Term Disability Pregnancy

 Twenty five percent of pregnancies will experience one of more complications, so chances are quite high that that you might need to stop working much earlier than planned: perhaps months ahead of schedule.
 At this point, $170 per week seems even smaller and less adequate.

-New York Disability Insurance Laws
+New York Laws

-The most obvious difference is the insurance company that will underwrite your policy.
-Regulations require that any company issuing health insurance policies to residents must be headquartered in New York.
+The most obvious difference is the company that will underwrite your policy.
+Regulations require that any company issuing policies to residents must be headquartered in New York.
 Many carriers have home offices outside of New York, and they either set up a subsidiary company, or partner with an established carrier in order to conduct business in a compliant manner.

 Another unique requirement pertains to your becoming disabled during a period of unemployment.
 Your policy may be required to pay benefits if you are under the care of a doctor, kept at home, and unable to perform two or more activities of daily living.
 An activity of daily living is defined as: